GOVTNZ/silverstripe-api/README.md

 * **param($name)** returns either the request parameter *$name*, or an empty string if this doesn't exist.
 * **setError($params)** takes an array containing a *status* value and one or more error messages.
 It changes the controller's status and sets the error messages to be returned.
+* **xmlAdd($key, $parent, $label)** registers an XML label for a given key|parent combination.
+An asterisk * can be used to denote a numeric value.
+Registering labels is only necessary for exceptions to the general rule, which is that XML label plurals will be created by adding an "s".
+However, one important use case is one-dimensional arrays, which will have a numeric key.
+The default behaviour is to convert any numeric key to "item" to prevent the XML breaking, but it's nicer to have a context-specific label.

 ### Implementation
 Your implementation code can:
 * Rely on field names being in camelCase.
 * Retrieve request parameters from the controller's *param()* function.
 * Convert request and response dates using *date3339toDB()* and *dateDBto3339()*.
+* Register labels for XML nodes with *xmlAdd()*.
 * Call the controller's *setError()* function if you are unable to process the request.

 Your implementation must: